 In August 2016 the FASB issued Accounting Standards Update No. 2016-15 (ASU 2016-15): Statement of Cash Flows (Topic 230): Classification of Certain Cash Receipts and Cash Payments, a consensus of the Emerging Issues Task Force.
 ASU 2016-15 provides guidance on how certain transactions are classified in the statement of cash flows.
 ASU 2016-15 clarifies the classification of debt prepayment or debt extinguishment costs, settlement of zero-coupon debt instruments, contingent consideration payments subsequent to a business combination, proceeds from the settlement of insurance claims, proceeds from the settlement of corporate and bank-owned life insurance policies, distributions received from equity method investments, beneficial interests in securitization transactions and separately identifiable cash flows and application of the predominance principle in the statement of cash flows.
-ASU 2016-15 requires retrospective application and is effective for financial statements issued for fiscal years beginning after December 15, 2018 and interim periods within fiscal years beginning after December 15, 2018 and interim periods within fiscal years beginning after December 15, 2018 and interim periods within fiscal years beginning after December ASU 2016-15 on the consolidated financial statements.
+ASU 2016-15 requires retrospective application and is effective for financial statements issued for fiscal years beginning after December 15, 2018 and interim periods within fiscal years beginning after December 15, 2019, with early adoption permitted.
+The Company is currently evaluating the impact of the pending adoption of ASU 2016-15 on the consolidated financial statements.